 Hard-Won Software Development Habits

-A collection of habits that are core to engineering practice.
+A collection of habits that are core to my engineering practice.

 The Joy of JavaScript Absolute Imports